Kong/insomnia-docs/docs/insomnia/unit-testing.md

 ## Unit Tests

-Unit tests are individuals tests made up of a request and an expected outcome.
+Unit tests are individual tests made up of one or more requests and an expected outcome.

 ### Create a Unit Test

 1. In the Test Suite you want to add the test to, click the **New Test** button.
 1. A modal will appear.
 Name your test.
 1. Click **Create Test**.
-1. You'll be taken back to the app **Debug** page where your tests will all be listed in the middle column.
+1. You'll be taken back to the app **Test** page where your tests will all be listed in the middle column.
 1. Select the request you want to configure for testing from the **Select Request** dropdown.
 1. For additional manual configuration, click the arrow to the left of the test.
 A code editor area will appear where you can manually edit the test using JavaScript.
 1. Click on the right-side arrow to on the individual test to run it, and to verify you've set it up correctly.